renMarkHan/3D-game-Flight/README.md

-# Lab Assignment #4:
-In this assignment you will practice 3D game development.
+# 3D game Flight:
-Remember, if you can, remove the Builds lines from your .gitignore and hand in a windows 10 build to help the marker.
-If your internet can't handle such a large upload, don't worry about it.

 ## Preliminary Steps
-In this assignment you will follow the steps below to first create a base system.
+Follow the steps below to first create a base system.
 We will then make some changes to it, based on the items listed in the Requirements section.
-The final lab project can be viewed here: [Lab 4 - CS2053](https://www.youtube.com/watch?v=Vddt4VShKNo).
+The final lab project can be viewed here: [Flight game](https://www.youtube.com/watch?v=Vddt4VShKNo).

 ### 1. Setting up game scene
-- Similar to the lab 1 tutorial, create a new 3D object “Plane”.
+- Create a new 3D object “Plane”.
 Change its name to “Ground”.
 Change Ground to a desirable size (scaling it by 2 should work well).
 Do the following to change the color of Ground to whatever color you like:
     + Create a new material.
     + In the Inspector for the Material, click Base Map to select a color.
     + Drag the new material to Ground the object.